SCORING SYSTEM FOR ECAHO CLASSES

 1. Methods of judging the classes

 The horses will be judged at a trot, standstill and a walk in each class, following the instructions of the Ringmaster and DC.
 Judges will give points independently from one another and without catalogue according to the following criteria: type, head and neck, body and top-line, legs, movement, based on the 20-points-system (half points allowed).
 The points awarded by the judges will be added and divided by the number of judges.
-The number of the horses that qualify for the championships will be depending on the number of qualifying classes for each championship.
-Details will be announced in the show catalogue.

 2. Rules for Ties in Qualifying Places

 In the event of a tie in the qualifying places of a class, the higher place will be given to the horse with the most points for type.
 If there is still a tie, the higher place will be given to the horse with the most points for movement.
 Failing a decision on either of these, one judge chosen by ballot will name his preference.

 Methods of judging the Non-ECAHO Classes

 - Classes will be judged comparatively by three judges.

 - The Call Judge shall instruct the Ring Master prior to the start of the class on how he/she intends to run the class.
 The Call Judge will maintain order of the class through the Ring Master.

 - All horses entered in the class shall enter the ring, at a trot, one after another, in an anti-clockwise direction and upon completing their circuit line up along the rail and wait until all horses are in the ring.